 10. Tabling or incorporation of documents

 Hansard is a record of debate.
 Ultimately it belongs to the Senate and the Senate therefore determines its contents.
 Thus, if a senator wishes to incorporate material in Hansard that has not been delivered orally in the chamber, then leave of the Senate is required.
-The convention is that a senator who wishes to incorporate material shows it to representatives of the various parties or independents to gain informal consent before seeking leave to have the material incorporated.
+The convention is that a senator who wishes to incorporate material shows it to representatives of the various parties (generally, the whips) or independents to gain informal consent before seeking leave to have the material incorporated.
 For ministers incorporating further answers to questions without notice, this practice is not observed because the minister is responding to an expectation that additional or corrective material will be supplied as soon as possible.

 While a minister has a right to table documents in pursuance of an obligation to be accountable for the conduct of public affairs (standing order 166(1)), other senators require leave of the Senate to table documents.
 The same conventions apply with respect to informal consultations before leave is sought.